-Partners and Collaborators
+Partners & Collaborators

 Georgetown University

 Georgetown University is an internationally recognized educational and research university engaged in the discovery and development of new cancer diagnostics and therapeutics through the programs of the Lombardi Comprehensive Cancer Center.
-Shuttle Pharmaceuticals subcontracted clinical aspects of SBIR funded research to establish cancer cell lines from African-Americans patients and to develop predictive biomarkers for patient sensitivity to radiation late-effects.
+Shuttle Pharmaceuticals subcontracted clinical aspects of SBIR funded research to establish cancer cell lines from African-American patients and to develop predictive biomarkers for patient sensitivity to radiation late-effects.

 George Washington Cancer Center

 Collaborations between the Villagra lab at George Washington University and the Shuttle Pharmaceuticals’ lab resulted in a joint presentation at the October 2020 AACR Conference of research addressing: “Immune-mediated Tumor Growth Inhibition by Selective HDAC6 Inhibitor SP-2-225.”
 Dr. Villagra has served as a Scientific Advisor to Shuttle Pharmaceuticals with expertise in cellular signaling pathways, epigenetics and immunology since 2017.
+We also have a material transfer agreement for testing HDAC inhibitor effects in immune model systems

 TCG GreenChem

 TCG GreenChem Inc. is a sister company of TCG Lifesciences Pvt.
 Ltd. Both are a part of the TCG Group based in New York, NY and together a leading global Custom Research and Manufacturing Services (CRAMS) company for drug discovery, development and commercialization.
 They have a presence in the United States, India, and Japan.
-TCG GreenChem Founder and Chief Executive Officer, Chris Senanayake, PhD along with Executive Vice President and Global Head of Research and Development, Executive Vice President and Global Head of Research and Development joined Shuttle’s leadership team in 2020 with manufacture drug product for use in proposed clinical trials.
+TCG GreenChem Founder and Chief Executive Officer, Chris Senanayake, PhD along with Executive Vice President and Global Head of Research and Development, Executive Vice President and Global Head of Research and Development joined Shuttle’s leadership team in 2020 to manufacture drug product for use in proposed clinical trials.

 Skip to content